-SLS-007 is a Peptide-based Approach Targeting the NACore (nonamyloid component core) for Parkinson’s Disease
+SLS-007 is a Peptide-based Approach Targeting the NACore for Parkinson’s Disease

-- Recent in-vitro and cell culture research have shown the ability to stop the propagation and seeding of α-synuclein aggregates against increased monomeric α-synuclein expression, fibril preparations of seeded α-synuclein, and α-synuclein seeds derived from patients diagnosed with Parkinson's disease or Lewy Body Dementia
+- Recent in vitro and cell culture research have shown that SLS-007 has the potential to stop the propagation and seeding of α-synuclein aggregates

-- Seelos will evaluate the potential for in-vivo delivery of SLS-007 in a PD transgenic mice model
+- Seelos will evaluate in vivo delivery of SLS-007 in a PD transgenic mouse model

-- The goal will be to establish in-vivo PK/PD and target engagement parameters of SLS-007, a family of anti-alpha-synuclein peptidic inhibitors
+- The goal will be to establish in vivo pharmacokinetics and pharmacodynamics profiles and target engagement parameters of SLS-007

-- Alpha-synuclein (α-synuclein) is a protein whose function in the healthy brain is currently unknown
+- The α-synuclein protein function in the healthy brain is currently unknown

-- It is of great interest to Parkinson's researchers because it is a major constituent of Lewy bodies, protein clumps that are the pathological hallmark of Parkinson's disease
+- It is of great interest to PD researchers because it is a major constituent of Lewy bodies, protein clumps that are the pathological hallmark of PD

-- In the several years since its discovery, α-synuclein has been the focus of intensive efforts by basic Parkinson's disease researchers working to definitively characterize the protein's role in Parkinson's and its potential as a target for neuroprotective therapies
+- In the several years since its discovery, α-synuclein has been the focus of intensive efforts by basic PD researchers working to definitively characterize the protein's role in PD and its potential as a target for neuroprotective therapies

 - Stoker TB, Torsney KM, Barker RA.
 Emerging treatment approaches for Parkinson’s Disease.
 Front Neurosci.
 2018; 12:693.